 Whenever you contact us, speak to a receptionist, administrator, doctor or nurse you can take the Friends and Family Test by answering the following question

-You will be invited to respond to the question by choosing one of 6 options ranging from ‘extremely likely to extremely unlikely’.
+You will be invited to respond to the question by choosing one of 6 options ranging from ‘Very good to very poor’.

 It is really important to us that you tell us why you gave your answer so please answer the follow up question too.

 How can you give your feedback?